 UTM stands for Urchin Traffic Manager (Urchin was renamed to Google Analytics after Google bought them, but the utm_ convention stuck), and is a convenient way to tag links to various landing pages on the web.
 If you are driving traffic to a certain landing page, say http://example.com/landingpage you might want to know which of your marketing efforts is most effective at driving total traffic and more importantly at bringing in qualified traffic.
 For a simple example, let's say you are driving traffic to this page from a Google AdWords Campaign and send an email blast to your existing customers.
 For the AdWords campaign you would send your users to the following url:

 This wouldn't change the content on the page, but Mixpanel would detect that utm_source parameter and register a super property, associating all that customer's events with the proper utm_source.
 The link in your email campaign you would go to this url:

 The utm_source in this case would be email_newsletter.
-Once you have a traffic flowing to a landing page with a utm_ parameter you can segment by that utm_ parameter.
-Below is a landing page to sign up funnel segmented by utm_source:
+Once you have a traffic flowing to a landing page with a utm_ parameter you can breakdown by that utm_ parameter.
+Below is a landing page to sign up funnel broken down by utm_source:

 You can combine utm_source, utm_medium, utm_campaign, utm_content into a single URL so you can slice different ways: